 Instructor: Froney Crawford

-Office: Hackman 421
+Office: Hackman 220

 Phone: (717) 358-4499

 Email: fcrawfor@fandm.edu

-Office Hours: Tue and Wed 2-4 p.m.
+Office Hours: TBA

 Come see me anytime!
 I am always happy to talk (except right before class, when I am usually busy getting ready).
 Official office hours are listed above, but you can come by anytime.
 Please do not hesitate to contact me; no question or topic is too small.
 If you are having a lot of trouble with the work, be sure to come to see me as soon as possible.
 You should feel free to send me email when you have a question or comment.
 If you have concerns about the course or ideas about how to make it better, you should let me know immediately, either in person or by email.
 Don't wait!